 Nursing Schools in Charlotte, NC with Degree Information

-Research nursing in Charlotte, NC, which currently has seven schools offering nursing programs.
-Read an overview of programs, admission info and program requirements for three Charlotte schools and decide which program is right for you.
+There are currently seven schools within 25 miles of Charlotte, NC that offer nursing programs.
+Read an overview of programs, admission info and other requirements for three of these schools and decide which program is right for you.

 |Central Piedmont Community College||Queens University of Charlotte||University of North Carolina at Charlotte|